srid/brain-1/index.md

 ![brandon][image-1]
 Hey!
 I’m a product manager & builder, music maker/snob, remote work advocate, writer, husband and DIY enthusiast.
 I live and work in central Massachusetts with my [wife][1] and [dog][2].
 I love digging into the deeply human psychology behind how and why people solve problems, and helping to create more solutions to help people.

+This site is a Zettelkasten, a way for me to think and develop ideas out in the open.
+Below is an index of recent random thoughts organized and linked as I evolve them.

 > Get in touch: [Email me][3] | [Instagram][4] | [Twitter][5] | [LinkedIn][6] | [Book a call][7]

 ### What I'm working on